SFrasia/crypto-website-main-master/README.md

 We welcome contributions from the community to enhance the Cryptocurrency Project.
 To contribute:

 Fork the repository.
-Create a new branch (git checkout -b feature/new-feature).
+.
+Create a new branch `git checkout -b feature/new-feature`.
-Make changes and commit them (git commit -am 'Add new feature').
+.
+Make changes and commit them `git commit -am 'Add new feature`.
-Push to the branch (git push origin feature/new feature).
+.
+Push to the branch `git push origin feature/new feature`.
+.
 Create a pull request.

 ## License